Fredylx/Hacker-rank-practice/README.md

 # Hacker-rank-practice
 Solutions for the practice questions in Hacker rank.
-MAKE SURE YO PRACTICE WITHOUT THE SOLUTIONS FIRST
+MAKE SURE YOU PRACTICE WITHOUT THE SOLUTIONS FIRST